BBC pays 'substantial sum' to Diana aide over 1995 interview

 The broadcaster said Jephson intends to donate the damages to charity.

+Bashir asked Matt Wiessler to mock up documents that were shown to Spencer, who wrote on Twitter on Thursday that the settlement with Jephson was "the right result".

+"Appalling what Patrick Jephson had to go through as a result of grotesque 'journalism'," he wrote, condemning the cover-up by senior management at the corporation.

-The royal couple formally divorced in 1996.
-Diana died in a high-speed car crash in Paris the following year aged 36.
+Charles and Diana, whose fairytale 1981 wedding was watched by millions around the world, formally divorced in 1996.
+Diana died in Paris car crash the following year aged 36.

+Questions had long been asked about how Bashir convinced Diana to talk on the flagship "Panorama" programme in November 1995, which won a string of television awards.

+Bashir, now 59, was little-known at the time but afterwards enjoyed a high-profile career on US television networks, and interviewed stars such as Michael Jackson.

 © 2022 AFP